eye-division/madiacharya/cv.md

 ### SELECTED GROUP EXHIBITIONS

+2024 **Antimonumental,** Thamesside Studios Gallery, London

+2024 **Standing Ground,** Thamesside Studios Gallery, London

-2023 **‘Fragments of our time’, British Textile Biennial 2023,** The Whitaker, Blackburn
+2023 **Fragments of our time, British Textile Biennial 2023,** The Whitaker, Blackburn

 2023 **The Stuff of Life The Life of Stuff**, **Sainsbury Centre,** University of East Anglia, Norwich